linnarsson-lab/ceftools/README.md

 ### CEB file format

-CEB files are binary and little endian.
-Strings are stored as UTF-8 with a leading int32 (signed 32-bit integer) length indicator, and no terminator.
-Values are stored as a vector of rows, as IEEE-754 float32 values.
+CEB files are binary files that are intended to be unambiguously specified, easy to parse and easy to generate.

 #### Version

 CEB files contain a minor/major version indicator.
 Major version changes are only backward compatible (newer parsers can read older files).
 Minor version changes are both forward and backward compatible (older parsers can read newer files).
 A compliant CEB parser should refuse to read a CEB file with a larger major version, but should ignore the minor version.

 #### Skipped bytes and flags

 There is a section in the file, following the main matrix of values, that should simply be skipped.
 The purpose of this section is to make room for future file format extensions, while maintaining backward compatibility.
 A future v0.2 file format might store some data in the skipped section, and compliant v0.1 parsers will simply ignore it and still be able to read the file.

 There is also a `Flags` field, currently unused

+#### Data types

+`string` is a UTF-8 encoded string with a leading int32 (signed 32-bit integer) length indicator, and no terminator.
+For example, the string "Hello, world!" is stored as [11, 'H','e','l','l','o',' ','w','o','r','d','!'].
+The length indicator gives the total number of bytes in the string, excluding the length indicator (it does not count the number of characters in the string, since some UTF-8 characters are stored as multi-byte sequences)

+`int32` is a signed 32-bit integer, 4 bytes, little endian

+`int64` is a signed 64-bit integer, 8 bytes, little endian

+`byte` is a single byte, 8 bits

+`float32` is a 32-bit floating point value, 4 bytes, IEEE-754 encoded

+`T[]` is an array of values of type T

 #### File structure